 JANE MARWICK, PRESENTER: Speaking of politicians, I happen to have two in the studio with me right now.
 Tanya Plibersek is the Deputy Federal Opposition Leader.
 Good morning and welcome to 6PR.

-TANYA PLIBERSEK, DEPUTY LEADER OF THE OPPOSITION: Good morning Jane, it's great to be with you.
+TANYA PLIBERSEK MP, DEPUTY LEADER OF THE OPPOSITION: Good morning Jane, it's great to be with you.

 MARWICK: And, Patrick Gorman is the Labor candidate for Perth.
 G'day Patrick.

 PATRICK GORMAN, LABOR CANDIDATE FOR PERTH: Good morning Jane, and good morning to your listeners.